Semantic layers are finally getting opinionated enough to be useful

 • "Single source of truth" is just a saying unless you hard-gate BI against the layer.
 You'll end up with "two truths and a hope" if teams can still point tools directly at warehouse tables.

-• It sounds great that MDX, DAX, and LookML will all work the same way.
-However, in reality, edge-case functions and time-intelligence logic do not map one-to-one.
-Set aside time for testing equivalence.
+• MDX-to-DAX-to-LookML equivalence sounds clean in theory; edge-case functions and time-intelligence logic do not map one-to-one.
+Set aside time for testing.

-• It's true that vendor lock-in happens.
-If your BI surface area is small, Unity Catalog Metrics and dbt/MetricFlow-style semantics might be "good enough."
+• Vendor lock-in is real.
+If your BI surface is small, Unity Catalog Metrics and dbt/MetricFlow-style semantics might be "good enough."
 When you're "multi-surface and politically decentralized," AtScale is worth it.

-Refer to the full TIL for details on the vendor breakdown, query protocols, and implementation patterns.
+See the full TIL for vendor details, query protocols, and implementation patterns.